 In collaboration with Baycrest Health Sciences, leaders in healthcare for seniors, The National Ballet School developed a safe and accessible dance program for active seniors to support them in their health and wellness goals.

 Whether it’s dance, art, theatre, photography or writing – creativity can be good for your health and your brain.
-Watch this blog for more information about upcoming dance programs in London and area with Debbie O’Hara for adults 50+.
+With Julie from Dance in Dorchester, we are developing some funky dance programs in Thames Centre for Fall 2018.